 12. Write about a random act of kindness you did this week.

 13. If you could bring any fictional character to life, who would it be?

 14. (After Spring Break) Describe something you did NOT do over Spring Break.

 15. What would be your ideal job when you grow up?

 16. Describe your ideal vacation.

-17. If a movie was made about your life, what actor or actress would play you?
+17. If a movie was made about your life, what would the title be?

 18. Recommend a book to your peers.